 An Aussie contender with an eye on movie and TV fans, Getflix delivers everything streaming obsessives could require, and a little bit more on the side.
 Read more in our Getflix review below.

 Getflix hails from Australia, where it has cornered the market for users who want to mix privacy and entertainment.
 What makes the Getflix VPN different is how everything is tailored to streaming from the History Channel and NBC Golf to Vudu and Syfy.

 In theory, this offers a mouth-watering range of options for movie, TV, sports and documentary lovers.
 As we’ll see in this Getflix review, it delivers much of what it promises, with a few reservations that we’ll come to in a moment.

-Is Getflix safe to use?
+Security and privacy: Is Getflix safe to use?

 The Getflix DNS routing system adds another layer of anonymity while using streaming sites, and we couldn’t find any evidence that users would be at risk of DNS leakage while using the Getflix VPN, either.

 In fact, their Getflix VPN page is pretty bare and there are very few details – which is always a bad thing, not a good thing.